martinelson/cse6242_project_analytics/README.md

 # Decision Making solution for ride sharing drivers

+#Note: This app can be accessed through the online hosted version http://smart-drive-app.herokuapp.com/

 ## DESCRIPTION

 This package is the project by team 150 from CSE 6242 @ Georgia Tech.
 The project is about “Decision Making solution for ride sharing drivers”.
 The package has files for each of the step Data preparation, model creation and visualization.